What is endometrial cancer?

 The body of the uterus has 2 main layers.
 The inner layer or lining is called the endometrium.
 The outer layer of muscle is known as the myometrium.
 This thick layer of muscle is needed to push the baby out during birth.
 The tissue coating the outside of the uterus is the serosa.

-Hormone changes during a woman's menstrual cycle cause the endometrium to change.
+During a woman's menstrual cycle, hormones cause the endometrium to change.
 During the early part of the cycle, before the ovaries release an egg (ovulation), the ovaries produce hormones called estrogens.
 Estrogen causes the endometrium to thicken so that it could nourish an embryo if pregnancy occurs.
 If there is no pregnancy, estrogen is produced in lower amounts and more of the hormone called progesterone is made after ovulation.
-This causes the innermost layer of the lining to prepare to shed.
+This prepares the innermost layer of the lining to shed.
 By the end of the cycle, the endometrial lining is shed from the uterus and becomes the menstrual flow (period).
-This cycle repeats throughout a woman's life until menopause (change of life).
+This cycle repeats until the woman’s goes through menopause (change of life).

 Cancers of the uterus and endometrium

-The grade of an endometrioid cancer is based on how much the cancer forms glands that look similar to the glands found in normal, healthy endometrium.
+The grade of an endometrial cancer is based on how much the cancer forms glands that look similar to those found in normal, healthy endometrium.
 In lower-grade cancers, more of the cancerous tissue forms glands.
 In higher-grade cancers, more of the cancer cells are arranged in a haphazard or disorganized way and do not form glands.

 - Grade 1 tumors have 95% or more of the cancerous tissue forming glands.